mohameyo/Chat-With-Data-U.S.-Chronic-Diseases-Indicators/README.md

 Open the "Data Loading & Preprocessing" notebook and run the provided notebook.
 This step ensures that the dataset is loaded correctly.

 ### 4. Explore Different Approaches
 Explore different approaches in the provided notebooks.
-Run the requirements.txt file to install necessary libraries and dependencies.
 In the notebook, add your OpenAI/AzureOpenAI API credentials as needed. 🧠

 #### - PandasAgentLangChainChatbot
 This notebook demonstrates how to use agents to interact with a Pandas DataFrame, optimized for question answering.
 The PandasAgent reads the dataframe, executes Python code, and provides answers in a chat format using the Gradio Chatbot Interface.